Users, Groups, Roles and Privileges

 I may be wrong, but I think we’ve got what we’ve got, which is to say global privileges, because Postgres-style although better could technically not be done.

 Looking at the implementation of roles, and the new Redshift privileges, they have materially complicated Redshift and its use.
-We now have users, group and roles, Postgres-style privileges and Redshift-style privileges, the bulky new SQL in the system tables views is awful, and and the docs, as ever, are completely hopeless.
+We now have users, group and roles, Postgres-style privileges and Redshift-style privileges, the bulky new SQL in the system tables views is awful, and and the docs, which always are very poor, are for roles particularly hopeless.
+Given how much power the Redshift privileges confer, this is a cause for concern.

 I’m rather of the view the benefits of roles and the new privileges are not worth their cost in maintainability and complexity to Redshift as a whole, particularly so because I need strong confidence in new functionality relating to security.